 The Research Funders Policy Group includes Association of Medical Research Charities (AMRC), British Heart Foundation (BHF), Cancer Research UK (CRUK), National Institute for Health and Care Research (NIHR), Royal Academy of Engineering, Royal Society, UK Research and Innovation (UKRI), Wellcome.

-They issued a joint position statement: Use of AI tools in funding applications - What we do - All our work | Wellcome
+In September 2023 they issued a joint position statement: Use of AI tools in funding applications.